Deveo/ember-emojione/README.md

 Simply install it via:

-    bower install -S emojione
+    bower install -S emojione/emojione#v2.2.7

-Note: your app's distro size will not grow by 90 MiB.
+Note: your app's distro size will *not* grow by 90 MiB.
 In the next installation step, you'll decide which assets to include into the distro.

 But every clean `bower install` will be substantially slower.
 This may include your CI builds.